• Home

 You can pair the colors below with other neutrals to create a neutral color palette or you can pair them with vibrant colors for something a little bolder!

-Neutral Cream
+Windham Cream

 Windham Cream can be a tricky paint tone to describe.
-It is an off-white neutral cream with subtle tinges of yellow in the undertone which makes it a warm and comforting neutral paint.
+It is an off-white cream with subtle tinges of yellow in the undertone which makes it a warm and comforting paint.
 It is popular in interior design because it is so soothing and inviting.
 Cream neutrals in general are tried and true and remain popular in modern interiors.
 Creams show no sign of becoming antiquated any time soon, which makes them a reliable consideration for the walls of a living room, dining room, or guest bedroom.

 Paint NameHex CodeRGBShade